john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

 #### Installation

 In today's lecture we will cover two testing frameworks: `unittest` and `pytest`.
-The `unittest` framework is included with python, and no additional work is required if python is already installed.
+The `unittest` framework is included with Python, and no additional work is required if Python is already installed.
-The `pytest` framework is widely availble with `pip`, `conda`, or virtually any other python package manager.
+The `pytest` framework is widely available with `pip`, `conda`, or virtually any other Python package manager.

 ## Unit Tests